guidomodarelli/sortwind/README.md

 Good example value: `valueMatch w-64 h-full bg-blue-400 relative`

-**Note**: Changes made to Headwind's JSON configuration options may not take effect immediately.
+**Note**: Changes made to Sortwind's JSON configuration options may not take effect immediately.
 When experimenting with custom `classRegex`, after each change you should open the control pallete (Ctrl/Cmd + Shift + P) and run `Developer: Reload Window` to ensure changes are applied.

 <hr>

-### `headwind.defaultSortOrder`
+### `sortwind.defaultSortOrder`

-An array that determines Headwind's default sort order.
+An array that determines Sortwind's default sort order.

-### `headwind.removeDuplicates`
+### `sortwind.removeDuplicates`

-Headwind will remove duplicate class names by default.
+Sortwind will remove duplicate class names by default.
 This can be toggled on or off.

-`"headwind.removeDuplicates": false`
+`"sortwind.removeDuplicates": false`

-### `headwind.prependCustomClasses`
+### `sortwind.prependCustomClasses`

-Headwind will append custom class names by default.
+Sortwind will append custom class names by default.
 They can be prepended instead.

-`"headwind.prependCustomClasses": true`
+`"sortwind.prependCustomClasses": true`

-### `headwind.runOnSave`
+### `sortwind.runOnSave`

-Headwind will run on save by default (if a `tailwind.config.js` file is present within your working directory).
+Sortwind will run on save by default (if a `tailwind.config.js` file is present within your working directory).
 This can be toggled on or off.

-`"headwind.runOnSave": false`
+`"sortwind.runOnSave": false`

 ## Contributing

-Headwind is open-source and contributions are always welcome.
+Sortwind is open-source and contributions are always welcome.
 If you're interested in submitting a pull request, please take a moment to review [CONTRIBUTING.md](.github/CONTRIBUTING.md).

 <!-- ## Contributors -->
 <!--